-My Dream Trip to Alberta
+My Alberta Vacation

 During the summer of 2016, I had the opportunity to visit stunning Banff, Alberta, for the first time in my life.
 It had always been a dream of mine to travel out West, so of course I jumped at the opportunity to see the Rocky Mountains when I got the chance!
 I was invited to go along with my cousin Sarah, who I am very close to, and her family.

 The following day, we visited downtown Banff, which was only a two-minute drive for us from our resort.
-We drove around and captured some lovely landscape photos, including the Fairmont Springs Hotel nestled in the mountains—one of Canada's greatest hotels.
+We drove around and captured some lovely landscape photos, including the Fairmont Banff Springs Hotel nestled in the mountains—one of Canada’s greatest hotels.

 On our third day, we visited the second jewel of the Rockies, Moraine Lake.
 We spent the afternoon hiking around the lake and enjoying the sense of peace and beauty we felt in the great outdoors.